Paris Saint-Germain JOIN Manchester United in the race for Victor Osimhen

 Man United preparing bid for Benjamin Pavard

 Manchester United have reportedly shown interest in signing Bayern Munich full-back Benjamin Pavard.
 The Red Devils are interested in upgrading their right-back department this summer and have identified the French star as the ideal candidate for the job.
 Diogo Dalot and Aaron Wan-Bissaka are the two first-choice right-backs currently at Old Trafford, but Erik ten Hag considers Pavard, a better all-round player than the duo. online pharmacy buy cozaar no insurance with best prices today in the USA Read more: Man United make Rasmus Hojlund and Randal Kolo Muani their Harry Kane transfer alternative According to The Athletic, United are already preparing a bid to bring the World Cup winner to Old Trafford next season.
 Given his experience and the fact that he is nearing the end of this contract, the Red Devils consider him a safe gamble as he would only cost a little to acquire.
 Pavard’s contract with Bayern runs until 2024, and the player has yet to hold talks with the Bundesliga giants over a contract extension. online pharmacy buy xifaxan no insurance with best prices today in the USA However, with just one year to go in his contract after this season, the Bavarians could be tempted to sell him if they receive the right offer from the Red Devils.
 Pavard has made 33 appearances in all appearances for Bayern this season.
 He has six goals to his name and one assist.
-The 27-year-old can play as a right-back and also as a central defender.
-He joined Bayern in the 2019/20 season from Stuttgart for a reported €35million and has enjoyed remarkable success in his time.
+The 27-year-old can play as a right-back and also as a central defender. online pharmacy buy buspar no prescription with best prices today in the USA He joined Bayern in the 2019/20 season from Stuttgart for a reported €35million and has enjoyed remarkable success in his time.

 Read More »